-Aimpoint remains a superior choice when it comes to red dot sights and the brand now has a diverse line of products for military operations, modern sporting and hunting.
-As an entry level shooter or a professional, you are sure to find something from Aimpoint’s range that is the ideal choice for your needs.
+Aimpoint remains a superior choice when it comes to red dot sights and the brand now has a diverse line of products for military operations, modern sporting, and hunting.
+Some of those even include some of the best hunting tents on the market.
+As an entry-level shooter or a professional, you are sure to find something from Aimpoint’s range that is the ideal choice for your needs.

 Aimpoint PRO vs Aimpoint Comp M4 & M4s

 First off let’s take a quick look at each of the sights compared:

 At a quick glance we see that the Comp M4 & M4s are considerably more expensive, a fair bit weightier but performs a leap above the PRO when it comes to brightness and night vision settings as well as battery life and durability, but all this comes with a hefty price tag and you will see that the PRO has a decent range of features regardless, even matching the Comp M4 and M4s on many features.

 So is the jump in price worth it for what the M4 series provide, or does the PRO perform well enough to consider saving money and using it as a serious optic?
 Read on to find out…